 Now you are wondering why the disparity.
 You even doubt the reports.
 How about I take you through the basics of how to start a blog and make money and maybe you can change this success equation?

-I use Income School Project 24 to set up my blogs.
-By following their 60 steps to a profitable site, anyone can start blogging and be in a position to make about $1,000 a month.
+I use these SEO tips and tricks to set up my blogs.
+By following their 60 steps to a profitable site, anyone can start blogging and be in a position to make about $1,000 a month with Ezoic Ads technology or affiliate links.
 You should check it out.
-It is part of the reason why I’m getting success in blogging $3,000.
+It is part of the reason why I’m getting success in blogging $4,000.

 Check this detailed Project 24 Course by Income School review for more details.